Professional Hair Analysis: Elemental Evidence Based Scientific Research

 - Enhanced and improved cognitive function.

 - Promote feelings of increased physical energy and emotional well-being.

-- Detect food sensitivity and food intolerances.
+- Detect food sensitivity and insights in to food intolerances.

 - Regulate or improve endocrine activity, muscular functions, enzyme activity, cellular metabolism, nerve conduction, alkaline balance, skeletal integrity, reproductive processes, immune response and anti-oxidisation.